 Recently, the fife ceased to have a more religious connotation and became part of other manifestations.
 It became the embryo of musical genres linked to forró, is present in carnival blocks and started to be introduced in the commercial music cad , gaining space through records, CDs, videos, concerts, digital media, etc.

 I make pife, I play pife, I sell pife, I eat with the money from pife and when I get old I get pifa – João do Pife

 Pifeiro is a self-taught musician, he knows the songs, the melodies orally, many of them created by himself, by other bands or by someone he knows and knows by ear.
-In general, he is a member of a pike family, or is within a community where he learns by ear.
-References to it are visual and auditory.
-The members of the bands are, for the most part, rural workers engaged in subsistence agriculture in their quena .
+In general, he is a member of a family of pifeiros, or is within a community where he learns by ear.
+References to it are visual and aud .
+The members of the bands are, for the most part, rural workers engaged in subsistence agriculture in their small quena .
 They are simple people, who deal with the countryside, plantations, cattle, located in a social level that is sometimes less favored.
 But this is not just a characteristic of pifeiros because, in the old days, those who played in music bands were slaves who performed other services and played various instruments.
 For some time now, urban pifeiros have also emerged who learned the fife through records, CDs and other media.